Download a handy list of 300 of the best deep-sky objects to explore with telescopes from 2- to 14-inches in aperture.

-Eastern Daylight Time (EDT) is Universal Time (UT, UTC, or GMT) minus 4 hours.
+Eastern Daylight Time (EDT) is Universal Time (UT, UTC, GMT, or Z time) minus 4 hours.

 "This adventure is made possible by generations of searchers strictly adhering to a simple set of rules.
 Test ideas by experiments and observations.
 Build on those ideas that pass the test.
 Reject the ones that fail.
 Follow the evidence wherever it leads, and question everything.
 Accept these terms, and the cosmos is yours."

 "Objective reality exists.
 Facts are often determinable.
 Vaccines save lives.
 Carbon dioxide warms the globe.
 Bacteria evolve to thwart antibiotics, because evolution.
 Science and reason are not fake, are not a political conspiracy.
 They are how we discover reality.
 Civilization's survival depends on our ability, and willingness, to use them."

 — Alan MacRobert, your Sky at a Glance editor

 "Facts are stubborn things."

 A professional observatory in Greece has begun recording flashes created when bits of interplanetary debris strike the Moon.